+Tornado Safety Strategy

-Hazard Safety Strategy Tornado Evacuate to shelter area Hazmat Seal the room Earthquake Drop, cover and hold Tsunami Get to high ground Lead safety strategy Account for students and adults Notify if missing, extra or injured students or adults served.
-The "Love U Guys" Foundation.
-Confiler, CO.
-The Standard Response Protocol and Logo are Trademarks of The "Love U principal or the Executive Director for Supply Chain at (531) 299-9835 for inquiries regarding this policy.
+Tornado Evacuate to shelter area Seal the room

+Earthquake Drop, cover and hold

+Tsunami Get to high ground

+Lead safety strategy Account for students and adults Notify if missing, extra or injured students or adults ved.
+The "Love U Guye" Foundation.
+Coniter, CO.
+The Standard Response Protocol and Logo are Trademarks of The "Love U in certain kirlorfettings.
+This motorial may be disaligned for distribution one "SSP Tome of Llog".
+SSP TASSC 2021 Protoc FN L principal or the Executive Director for Supply Chain at (531) 299-9835 for inquiries regarding this policy.